MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights with Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

 Marketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
-When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.
+In CJO they will only have access to customer profiles and segments that belong to their business unit.

  > [!NOTE]
    > * Customer Journey Orchestration can only process segments that contain members that belong to one business unit and has an owner that belongs to the same business unit.